teambit/bit/docs/getting-started.md

 #### Use the Bit component in your code

-Bit is designed to be language agnostic, so in order to use components, you first need to install a language-specific driver for Bit, that will be able to mitigate between the components managed in Bit, to your development environment.
-You can read more about it [here](drivers.html).
+Bit is designed to be language agnostic, so in order to use components, you first need to install a [language-specific driver](drivers.md) for Bit.
+This is to enable each specific programming language to be able to use components.

-1. Install the bit-js module using [NPM](https://www.npmjs.com/package/bit-js) or Yarn.
+1. Install the bit-javascript driver using [NPM](https://www.npmjs.com/package/bit-js) or Yarn, and add it as a development dependency.

-`npm install bit-js`
+`npm install bit-javascript --save -dev`

-2. Create a file - `touch index.js && open index.js`, require bit-js module, and call the component:
+2. Create a file - `touch index.js && open index.js`, and paste in this code:

 ```js
 const isString = require('bit/is-string'); // <component-id>